emqx/neuron-docs/en_US/getting-started/quick_start.md

 To perform dashboard data write operation,

 1. Click on `Write` button at the end of the tag which is going to change value.
-2. Enter the new value for the tag.
+2. Choose whether to enter the value in hexadecimal.
-3. Switch on the hex flag to input hexadecimal value.
+3. Enter the new value for the tag.
 4. Click on `Submit` button to submit new value.

-:::warning
+::: tip
 The tag in the device must be the writable.
 :::